nalemian/online-store-consultant/docs/quality-assurance/user-acceptance-tests.md

 ### Please ask the consultant some question that is not related to the website and its products (e.g., "What is the weather today?").

 (based on the acceptance criteria from GitLab: https://gitlab.pg.innopolis.university/r.muliukin/online-store-consultant/-/issues/3)

+## 6 acceptance test: Communicating with bot without choosing a product

+### Please ask the consultant some questions before choosing the product.

+(based on the acceptance criteria from GitLab: https://gitlab.pg.innopolis.university/r.muliukin/online-store-consultant/-/issues/24)